Shaw in Northwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Banneker's curiosity about the stars was piqued after peering through a telescope owned by George Ellicott.
 Ellicott encouraged Banneker's exploration of astronomy, lending him several books and instruments.
 Banneker successfully calculated a solar eclipse in 1789.
 In 1791, the 59-year-old assisted with surveying the new federal district and laying its cornerstones.
 For several weeks, he made astronomical observations and maintained a field clock.
 Banneker continued observations and work that would result in his most widely known accomplishment: an almanac.

-"…your knowledge of the situation of my brethren is too extensive to need a recital here; neither shall i presume to prescribe methods by which they may be relieved; otherwise than by recommending to you and all others, to wean yourselves from these narrow prejudices which you have imbibed…"
+" your knowledge of the situation of my brethren is too extensive to need a recital here; neither shall i presume to prescribe methods by which they may be relieved; otherwise than by recommending to you and all others, to wean yourselves from these narrow prejudices which you have imbibed "

-—Letter from Benjamin Banneker to Thomas Jefferson, August 19, 1791
+Letter from Benjamin Banneker to Thomas Jefferson, August 19, 1791

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Air & Space • Exploration • Science & Medicine.
 In addition, it is included in the Former U.S. Presidents: #03 Thomas Jefferson series list.
 A significant historical date for this entry is August 19, 1791.

 Location.
 38° 54.692′ N, 77° 1.538′ W. Marker is in Northwest Washington in Washington, District of Columbia.
 It is in Shaw.
-Marker is at the intersection of Rhode Island Avenue Northwest (U.S. 29) and 10th Street Northwest, on the right when traveling west on Rhode Island Avenue Northwest.
+It is at the intersection of Rhode Island Avenue Northwest (U.S. 29) and 10th Street Northwest, on the right when traveling west on Rhode Island Avenue Northwest.
 Touch for map.
 Marker is at or near this postal address: 925 Rhode Island Ave NW, Washington DC 20001, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Almanac of 1792 / The Naming of a Neighborhood (here, next to this marker); Benjamin Banneker - A Man of Science (here, next to this marker); The Evolution of a Neighborhood / Shaw, U Street, and Black Culture (a few steps from this marker); Planning the Federal City (a few steps from this marker); Shaw Junior High School (a few steps from this marker); Squares 336, 337 & 364 (a few steps from this marker); Benjamin Banneker Academic High School (within shouting distance of this marker); 10th Street Gateway (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: The Almanac of 1792 / The Naming of a Neighborhood (here, next to this marker); Benjamin Banneker - A Man of Science (here, next to this marker); The Evolution of a Neighborhood / Shaw, U Street, and Black Culture (a few steps from this marker); Planning the Federal City (a few steps from this marker); Shaw Junior High School (a few steps from this marker); Squares 336, 337 & 364 (a few steps from this marker); Benjamin Banneker Academic High School (within shouting distance of this marker); 10th Street Gateway (within shouting distance of this marker).
 Touch for a list and map of all markers in Northwest Washington.

-Photographed By Devry Becker Jones (CC0), November 24, 2022
+Photographed by Devry Becker Jones (CC0), November 24, 2022

-Photographed By Devry Becker Jones (CC0), November 24, 2022
+Photographed by Devry Becker Jones (CC0), November 24, 2022

-Photographed By Devry Becker Jones (CC0), November 24, 2022
+Photographed by Devry Becker Jones (CC0), November 24, 2022

 Credits.
 This page was last revised on January 30, 2023.
 It was originally submitted on November 23, 2022, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 98 times since then and 14 times this year.
+This page has been viewed 233 times since then and 17 times this year.
 Photos: 1, 2, 3, 4. submitted on November 25, 2022, by Devry Becker Jones of Washington, District of Columbia.